twines up the lowland forest trees

 Not Threatened

-A slender, twining vine with variable leaves that change shape with age.
+Leaves change shape with age.
+Akatea is a slender, twining vine.
 Young plants often have narrow, willow-like leaves.
 Mature plants have broader, oval leaves.
-This variation in leaf shape led to the species name heterophylla, meaning different leaves.
+This variation led to the species name heterophylla, meaning different leaves.
 A plant that does not know what it wants to look like.
-The stems are slender and flexible, twining around tree trunks and branches.
-The small, creamy-white flowers are sweetly scented, leading to its common name native jasmine.
+The stems are slender and flexible.
+They twine around tree trunks and branches.
+The small, creamy-white flowers are sweetly scented.
+This gives the plant its common name, native jasmine.
 The flowers appear in clusters in spring and summer.
-They are followed by long, narrow seed pods that split open to release fluffy, wind-dispersed seeds.
-The seeds have a tuft of white hairs that allows them to float on the wind.
+They are followed by long, narrow seed pods.
+These split open to release fluffy, wind-dispersed seeds.
+The seeds have a tuft of white hairs.
+This allows them to float on the wind.
 A plant that travels by air.
-The species is common in lowland forests and forest margins throughout New Zealand.
-It is an important food source for native insects, particularly moths whose caterpillars feed on the leaves.
+Akatea is common in lowland forests and forest margins throughout New Zealand.
+It is an important food source for native insects.
+Moth caterpillars feed on the leaves.
 The flowers provide nectar for bees and other pollinators.
 A plant that gives back.
-Akatea is versatile.
+It is versatile.
 It tolerates shade but grows best in partial light.
-It is often found in regenerating forest, climbing over young trees and shrubs.
+It is often found in regenerating forest.
+It climbs over young trees and shrubs.
 The dense growth provides shelter for birds and insects.
 Not a showstopper.
 Just a useful vine.
 That is akatea.
 Twining, variable, and sweet-scented.
-A plant that changes its mind about its leaves and travels on the wind.
+A plant that changes its mind about its leaves.
+It travels on the wind.
 It carries on.